pschaus/book_lepl1402/source/part4.rst

 Recall that this is not possible to extend multiple classes.

-Therefore interfaces promotes a higher degree of flexibility and modularity in design than abstract classes but they don't ofter the same facility in terms of factorization of the code.
+Therefore interfaces promotes a higher degree of flexibility and modularity in design than abstract classes but they don't often the same facility in terms of factorization of the code.

 ..  code-block:: java